blockwatch-cc/tezos-api/content/explorer.md

 Field              | Description
 -------------------|--------------------------------------------------
-`entrypoint` *string* | Named entrypoint into the smart contract, e.g. 'default' or '__entrypoint_00__.
+`entrypoint` *string* | Named entrypoint used in call params, e.g. 'default' or '__entrypoint_00__.
 `branch` *string*     | Path of left (L) or right \(R) branches to reach the entrypoint's code in the Michelson code tree.
-`call` *string*       | Name of the actaully called entrypoint.
-This is useful if parameters contain a call to default or root entrypoints and specify the real entrypoint by branching only.
+`call` *string*       | Name of the executed entrypoint.
+This is useful if call parameters reference a different entrypoint name, but include a sub-tree of primitives that unpacks to this concrete entrypoint.
 `id` *int64*          | Position of the entrypoint in the Michelson parameter tree.
 `value` *object*      | Call parameters in order of type definition.
 `prim` *object*       | Native Micheline primitives (optional, use `prim=1`).